 Selected topics in analytical structural geology.
 Prerequisite: GEOL 260.

 GEOL 371.
 Advanced Readings.
 1-3 Credits.

 Readings and research problems intended to contribute to the program of graduate students in areas of geology for which formal courses are not available.
+Topics vary by offering; periodic offering at intervals that may exceed four years.
 Prerequisite: Graduate standing in Geology.

 GEOL 391.
 Master's Thesis Research.
 1-9 Credits.

 A course which is tailored to fit the interests of a specific student, which occurs outside the traditional classroom/laboratory setting under the supervision of a faculty member, for which credit is awarded.
 Offered at department discretion.

 Graduate student work on individual or small team research projects under the supervision of a faculty member, for which credit is awarded.
 Offered at department discretion.